nebrie/python-nebri/README.md

-# Python Nebrios
+# Python Nebri

-The simple and easy-to-use package for making NebriOS api requests from a python application.
+The simple and easy-to-use package for making Nebri api requests from a python application.

-This app is intended for use with a NebriOS instance.
+This app is intended for use with a Nebri instance.
 Visit https://nebrios.com to sign up for free!

 <h2>Installation</h2>
 This app can be installed via pip: